apache/cassandra-java-driver/manual/core/detachable_types/README.md

 * the default codec registry works if you don't have any [custom codec](../custom_codecs/);
 * the binary encoding format is stable across modern protocol versions.
-The last changes were for collection encoding from v2 to v3; Java driver 4 only supports v3 and above.
+The last changes were for collection encoding from v2 to v3; Java Driver 4 only supports v3 and above.
 When in doubt, check the "Changes" section of the [protocol specifications].

 Otherwise, just make sure you reattach objects any time you deserialize them or create them from